 This was especially important to me in the beginning when I was full of self-doubt and insecurity.
 I glanced at my list and reminded myself of the “why”.
 Your “why” is going to keep you in the game long after your excitement fades and when your emotions are screaming at you to quit.

 I also said this question was personal because different people’s list will look different.
-There isn’t really one good answer to what to write down on your list, because your goals and reasons will be determined by your personal lifestyle and belief system.
+There isn’t one good answer to homeschooling pros and cons, because your goals and reasons will be determined by your personal lifestyle and belief system.

 However, there are probably a few common reasons why people homeschool, which I will list here to get you started.

 Most Common Reasons To Homeschool

 - Being able to spend most of your time with your kids.

 I have tons of reasons for homeschooling but one of the more important ones is valuing relationships above all else in life.
 The time I get to spend with my children and the wonder of discovering together has been an absolute blessing in my life.

 - Wanting to be in control of what is taught and how it is taught.